 If it is required to encode a light used to automatically determine conditions of visibility which warrant the turning on or off of a sound signal, it must be done using the feature Light Fog Detector.
-This feature must be a slave feature of a master feature (see clause X.X), which is either the structure feature, or another light feature at the same position (if it exists and there is no structure feature available).
+This feature must be an equipment feature of a structure feature (see clause X.X), if it exists, using a Structure/equipment feature association.